 Orthopedic Hospitalization and Layup

 The use of IRAP is an effective intra-articular treatment for joint disease.
-The IRAP system has been designed to stimulate the horse's own white blood cells to produce anti-inflammatory mediators and enzymes that can reduce the inflammation present as a result of degenerative joint disease.
-Initially, the patient's blood sample is collected and brought back to our clinic for processing, typically taking 24 hours.
-After processing, the IRAP is ready to be used, however additional treatment doses may be stored at our clinic for up to one year.
-When injected into a joint, the protein rich serum stimulates a regenerative response from cartilage cells, through a process of cell division and increased cell recruitment.
-This gives IRAP a disease-modifying component as well as an anti-inflammatory component.
+The IRAP system is designed to stimulate the horse's own white blood cells to produce anti-inflammatory mediators and enzymes.
+These mediators and enzymes reduce inflammation caused by degenerative joint disease.
+Initially, the patient's blood sample is collected and brought to our clinic for incubation (24 hours) and processing.).
+After processing, the IRAP is ready to be used.
+However, additional doses may be stored at our clinic for up to one year.
+The injection process is typically done under sedation at the patient's field location.
+When injected into a joint, the protein-rich serum stimulates a regenerative response from cartilage cells, through a process of cell division and increased cell recruitment.
+This gives IRAP a disease-modifying component and an anti-inflammatory component.
 The serum also contains cytokines that act to reduce inflammation within the joint.
 In addition, there are other anti-inflammatory proteins produced during the incubation process that work synergistically with the cytokines to further reduce the inflammation within the diseased joint.
-The injection process is typically done under sedation at the patient's field location.

-Platelet Rich Plasma (PRP)
+Platelet Rich Plasma (PRP) Therapy

-Bone Marrow Derived Stem Cell Therapy
+Bone Marrow-Derived Stem Cell Therapy